Controlled KK-theory, and a Milnor exact sequence: Controlled -theory and -theory

 where $t_{p+q}:=\tau_{X,\epsilon}(s_1ps_1^*+s_2qs_2^*)+1$.
 On the other hand, if we define $t_p:=\tau_{X,\epsilon}(p)+1$ and $t_q:=\tau_{X,\epsilon}(q)$, then

 Define $t_{p+q}:=\max\{t_p,t_q\}$, and say without loss of generality that $t_p\geq t_q$.
-Then the path $(s_1p_{t_p}s_1^*+s_2q_{t}s_2^*)_{t\in [t_q,t_p]}$ shows that $\pi_{X,\epsilon}([p]+[q])=\pi_{X,\epsilon}[p]+\pi_{X,\epsilon}[q]$ as required.
+Then the path $(s_1p_{t_p}s_1^*+s_2q_{t}s_2^*)_{t\in [t_q,t_p]}$ shows that $\psi_{X,\epsilon}([p]+[q])=\psi_{X,\epsilon}[p]+\psi_{X,\epsilon}[q]$ as required.

-Compatibility of the maps $\pi_{X,\epsilon}$ with the forgetful maps in line \eqref{forget} is proved via similar arguments; we leave the details to the reader.
-The existence of $\varpi$ follows from this and the universal property of the inverse limit as in Remark \ref{seps rem}, part \eqref{inv lim uni}. \end{proof}
+Compatibility of the maps $\psi_{X,\epsilon}$ with the forget control maps in line \eqref{forget} can be shown via similar arguments; we leave the details to the reader.
+The existence of $\psi$ follows from this and the universal property of the inverse limit as in Remark \ref{gen inv lim rem}, part \eqref{inv lim uni}. \end{proof}

-Using the ideas in the previous section, we now get the promised relationship to $KL$.
-To state it, let $\overline{\{0\}}$ be the closure of zero in the asymptotic topology on $\KKP^\pi(A,B)$ from Definition \ref{top}.
-Following Dadarlat\footnote{The original definition of $KL$ is due to R\o{}rdam \cite[page 434]{Rordam:1995aa}: R\o{}rdam's definition applies when $A$ satisfies the UCT, and the two definitions agree in that case.} \cite[Section 5]{Dadarlat:2005aa}, define $KL(A,B)$ to be the quotient of $KK(A,B)$ by the closure of the singleton $\{0\}$ in the canonical topology.